 Sometimes people will only listen to you if you know what it’s like to be in their shoes.
-Relatability is a key factor in getting people’s attention, establishing credibility, and building trust.
-Thus, with any new program or initiative, sharing examples of employee success that people can relate to is invaluable.
+Personalization plays a key role in getting people’s attention, establishing credibility, and building trust.
+With any new program or initiative, understanding someone’s needs and sharing relatable examples of employee success is invaluable.

-One great way to go about this is by designating an internal champion who is devoted to the program and truly believes in its value.
-When a single person is passionate about a program, they have the potential to inspire many others to jump on the bandwagon.
+One great way to go about this is to appoint an internal champion who’s devoted to the program and truly believes in its value.
+When a single person, especially in a leadership role, is passionate about a program, they have the potential to inspire others to jump on the bandwagon.

-For example, take a story we heard from one woman who saved her husband’s life using the HealthJoy app.
-Her husband never sees a doctor and doesn’t use medical care.
+Take a story we heard from one woman who saved her husband’s life using the HealthJoy app.
+Her husband never saw a doctor and doesn’t use medical care.
 One day, they were driving home from vacation when the husband said he wasn’t feeling well.
 The woman insisted they needed to go to a hospital, but her husband refused, saying he just needed to lie down.
 The woman said, “I have this app on my phone.
 We can talk to a doctor in 10 minutes, and if they say you need to go to the hospital then we are going.
 Deal?”
 He agreed, and they used the app to do a telemedicine consult.
-The doctor said he needed to go to the hospital, and it turns out he was having a heart attack.
-When they arrived, they told them if they had delayed in going to the hospital, he might have died.
+The doctor said he needed to go to the hospital — he was having a heart attack.
+When they arrived, they told them if they had delayed going to the hospital, he might’ve died.

-Sharing this type of success story, especially when it comes from employees themselves, is one of the most effective ways to get people moving and convinced about a program’s value.
+Sharing this type of success story, especially when it comes from employees themselves, is one of the most effective ways to show your employees a program’s value.
 Don’t be afraid to champion an employee and let them lead from within.
-Their genuine support of the program may be enough to convince the entire workforce.
+Their genuine support for the program may be enough to convince the entire workforce.

-Employees often need an extra push to engage with a new HR initiative and see for themselves why it works.
-Incentives are financial rewards for successfully exhibiting a behavior.
-Depending on your program, different approaches can lead to equally fruitful employee participation.
+Employees often need an extra push to engage with new HR initiatives, and incentives, such as financial rewards, are an opportunity for your HR team to motivate new and existing talent.
+Depending on your program, different approaches could lead to equally fruitful employee participation.

-Sometimes it works well to provide small incentives to randomly selected employees who successfully complete the desired behavior.
-By giving people the chance to win (rather than a guarantee), you can create strong motivation without producing entitlement.
+Sometimes small, lottery-style incentives work best.
+By giving people the opportunity to win (rather than a guaranteed reward), you can create strong motivation without producing entitlement.
 These incentives can take the form of raffles for gift cards, prizes, tickets to events, and more.
-Other times, more significant incentives are needed when the behavior is hard to achieve or if the reward to the company is greater than the individual reward.
-For example, having an employee go to a local MRI provider whose fee is $500 vs. going to a hospital for the same procedure with a fee of $10,000 might require a more significant incentive, but the payoff is also greater.
+Other times, more significant incentives are necessary when the behavior is hard to achieve or if the reward to the company is greater than the individual reward.
+For example, having an employee go to a local MRI provider (whose fee is $500) instead of going to a hospital for the same procedure (where the fee might total $1,000) might require a more significant incentive, but the payoff is also greater.

-To drive utilization, you need to choose the right incentives.
-In other words, the target behaviors being rewarded must motivate employees to engage with the program and experience its benefits firsthand.
+To drive utilization, employers need to choose the right incentives.
+In other words, the target behaviors being rewarded must drive employees to engage with the program and experience its benefits firsthand.
 For instance, the incentive for a 100-day step challenge should go to those who meet their weekly step goal, not just those who sign up for the program.

-Launching a new HR initiative is stressful and tedious, so you need to guarantee that your diligent efforts pay off in the form of high employee participation rates.
-From employee benefits to compensation to performance management, attracting high employee utilization is key to the success of any new HR initiative launch.
-Follow these steps, and you’ll find that all the hours spent convincing the C-suite to support your spectacular new program were completely worthwhile.
+Launching a new initiative is stressful and tedious, so you need to guarantee that your HR department’s diligent efforts pay off in the form of high participation rates.
+From employee benefits to compensation and performance management, high employee utilization is key to the successful launch of any new HR initiative.
+By following these steps, you can optimize the employee experience, and ensure the investment of your time is well worth it.